LASEK Eye Surgery

 Disadvantages of LASEK eye surgery include:

 - Longer visual recovery time compared to LASIK eye surgery.
-Many LASEK patients will not fully recover functional vision for one to two weeks while their eye heals, which is similar to the healing time experienced in PRK eye surgery.
+Many LASEK patients will not fully recover functional vision for at least one to two weeks while their eye heals, which is similar to the healing time experienced in PRK eye surgery.
 LASIK patients often have good vision by the day after surgery.

 - Patients need to wear a "bandage contact lens" for about three or four days after LASEK eye surgery to serve as a protective layer between your blinking eyelids and the treated eye surface, which is not necessary after LASIK.